consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 ### 3.07 API Authentication

-By enveloping the entire Data Rights Request inside of a JSON Web Token, it is possible to rely on the cryptographic signature of the message to authenticate it, rather than relying on `Authorization` headers or more complicated systems like `OAuth2`.
+By enveloping the entire Data Rights Request inside of a JSON Web Token, it is possible to rely on the cryptographic signature of the message to authenticate it, rather than relying on shared-secret `Authorization` headers or more complicated systems like `OAuth2`.

 In version 0.6 we continue to use JWT technology but in the future we will be evaluating a move to another cryptographic envelope library called [libsodium](https://doc.libsodium.org/) which eschews the URL-encoding and provides a much less error-prone API **without exchanging any pair-wise secrets**.
 The Data Rights Protocol organizing group will be responsible for managing a directory mapping `kid` to public API keys for participants in the network.